AleixoLucas42/m5-stick-proxmox-metrics/readme.md

 # M5 Stick With Proxmox Metrics
 This is an simple app to display CPU, Memory and root disk from Proxmox on m5 stick.
-I wasn't using the device, so I decided to give it a use.

 ![m5-proxmox-metrics](.img/example.gif)
+Ps: I wasn't using the device, so I decided to give it a use.

 ## How it works?
 Theres 2 apps to make this work, the [Python](main.py) one and [C++](m5-firmware/main.cpp) one.
 The python app get the metrics from Proxmox api and the C++ get the results from python app and display on the screen.